jahatfi/ddt/README.md

-There is no need to monkey-unpatch (i.e. call `monkeypatch.delattr()`) variables after assertions to clean up the environment for the next function call, as every patchable variable on which a function depends is freshly patched before callling the function and asserting the results.
+There is no need to monkey-unpatch (i.e. call `monkeypatch.delattr()`) variables after assertions to clean up the environment for the next function call, as every patchable variable on which a function depends is freshly patched before calling the function and asserting the results.
 To demonstrate this idea, see these results from test_divide_ints.py:
-### TODO: Add other examples (including this one) to the repo:

 ```python
     # Coverage: 45.45% of function lines [17-27]
     # Covered Lines: 17-18;21;24;27